srijan-paul/srijan-paul.github.io/injuly.in/src/blog/announcing-jam.md

 Take a moment to spot the security flaw here.
 The URL parameters in `req.params` are passed to `exec` without any safety checks.
-Ideally, a linter should flag this, but the possibility of arbitrary control flow and function calls between `req.params` and `exec` make it hard to track.
+Ideally, a linter should flag this, but the possibility of arbitrary control flow and function calls between `req.params` and `exec` makes it hard to track.
 An AST alone isn't enough to reliably sniff out this flow of data.

 Even with its security plugins, ESLint is incapable of doing sufficiently